 Do you need an emergency service?

-When it comes to your health or the health of someone in your family, it's often very obvious if the person is seriously ill and needs immediate emergency care.
+It is often very obvious if someone is seriously ill and needs immediate emergency care.

 To help you decide, an emergency, critical or life-threatening situation may involve: